-2.1 Climate change legislation around the world
+3.1 Climate change legislation around the world

-When it comes to 21st century, climate change has been attached lots of attention and thus many countries began to make laws and policies to mitigate it.
+When it comes to 21st century, climate change has attracted lots of attention and thus many countries began to make laws and policies to mitigate it.
 Most laws and policies related to climate change were carried out between 2009 and 2016, accounting for about 40 percent of total number of all climate change laws and policies introduced in that period (Nachmany et al, 2019).
 As the climate change is becoming more and more significant and received much attention, the Paris Agreement was announced and adopted in 2015, which was considered as a landmark of climate change adaptation.
 After that, over 160 countries around the world had commitments to control their emissions through their nationally determined contributions (NDCs) and there are over 1,300 national laws related to the climate change mitigation and adaptation in the world nowadays (Averchenkova et al, 2017).
 Besides legislations around the world, litigations related to climate change are increasing in number and range, some of which have even expanded to countries with low or middle incomes (Setzer and Byrnes 2019).
 This phenomenon shows more and more countries even the developing countries are concerned about climate change and want to make adaptation and mitigation.

 From the perspective of aerosols, it is sure that anthropogenic aerosols are mainly come from the emission of human activities like industrial production and transportation so the policies and laws which are made to control the emission of greenhouse gas will have great impact on aerosol emission as well (Zhao et al, 2019).
 As a result, aerosol production is being cut down with the control of emission and the impacts that aerosols have on climate began to decrease after the wide legislation of climate change (Zhao et al, 2019).